maurusian/customer_migration/README.md

 # Customer Migration
 Simulating a simple case of data migration
+The migration simulation is done in Python, and separately, also in SQL and PL/SQL.

 ## Explanation:
 We have two systems, a current system consisting of a table of customers with 3 properties (ID, Update_date, Location), and an update system where new rows to be updated/inserted/deleted are listed, with an additional column update_flag which specifies how to treat the row (I = insert, U = update, D = delete).